 Deadline to apply for Summer or Fall 2015 enrollment is March 1, 2015 for priority review.
 Applications received after that end date will be processed on a rolling admissions basis.
 The application process for City Year corps members, alumni and staff include the submission of:

 - Completed online application.
 To fill out your application, click here.

 - Official transcripts (sealed) from any institutions previously attended;

-- Official ETS-delivered GRE scores; please send electronically using GRE code 8439 (no dept code);
+- Official ETS-delivered GRE score for MEd candidates; please send electronically using GRE code 8439 (no dept code);

 - a Letter of Intent (which is included in the online application) written by the applicant related to his or her background and career interests.